Fesaa/cube-msg-processor/README.md

 ```
 Lastly, remove ```.example``` from ```config.json.example```, and edit the file if you want.
 More info on this below!
 ___
+## CubeCraft specific
+If you're using the program to create graphs on Cube statistics.
+You'll be using the data provided in the repository.
+And thus also its `external_id_cache.json`.
+If you're not using this, you'll want to remove all files from `/input`, delete `external_id_cache.json` and remove `external_id_cache.json.example` to `external_id_cache.json`.
+You **need** to give a bot token if you're using your own cache.
+If you the input files provided by the repository, the cache will always contain all needed ids.
+___
 ## Usage (Terminal)
 Once you've cloned the repository and installed the needed modules.
 You can start making graphs with the data in ```processor/input/```.
 Graphs will always be saved in ```out```, an example can be found there.